CatherineBrett/SEB-Project-2/README.md

 ## Planning

 Step one of the project was to find a good quality public API and to come up with an idea of how we might want to use the data in a React app.
 Liv and I compared the results of the research we had done independently before being paired, and decided to build a two-page quiz app using the Open Trivia API.
-It would have a homepage with an intro which credited the API, plus some basic instructions, and a button linking through to the quiz page (also linked via a navbar).
+It would have a home page with an intro which credited the API, plus some basic instructions, and a button linking through to the quiz page (also linked via a navbar).
 A button on the quiz page would fetch the data, and 10 multiple-choice questions would display on the page.
 The button at the bottom would reveal the user’s score.
 Our initial wireframe is included here:

 ![Quiz wireframe](./readme-assets/quiz-wireframe.png)